thatdudemanguy/uni-workshop-example-webcomponents/README.md

 This card could now be the foundation to create loading icon cards, posts, containers, etc.

 ## interval
-The true power in Web Components is not to only make a library of usefull stuff, but combine all components.
+The true power in Web Components is not to only make a library of usefull stuff, but to combine all components we have into something bigger.
-We now have a button and a card, let's make a third component where we combine them for something custom.
+We now have a button and a card, let's make a third component where we combine them for something useful.

 import both components into `interval/interval.js`